EE-724 / 4 crédits

 • Explain the main neural network architectures used for human language technology

-• Categorize HLT tasks and list state-of-the-art solutions to solve them
+• Categorize HLT tasks and list state-of-the-art solutions to solve them using encoders or decoders

 • Match in creative ways existing HLT building blocks to achieve new functionalities

-• Assess / Evaluate critically the impact of training data on the resulting systems, the related ethical issues, and bias correction strategies.
+• Assess / Evaluate critically the impact of training data on the resulting systems, related ethical issues, and bias correction strategies.

 Assessment methods